Tucker-Allen/West_Nile_Virus_Chicago/input/README.md

 Since we only have spray data for the training years (odd years) and not the test years (even years) we have decided that we are not going to use the spray data.

-We choose to remove station 2 from the weather data.
+We chose to remove station 2 from the weather data.

 We also divided the weather data into 2 data frames, odd and even years.
 This is to make it easier to merge the weather data into the test and training data.

-## Info about the cleaned CSV files
+## Info about the cleaned Weather/Spray output CSV files (Youn Hee)
 Weather
 - Datetime format is not kept when you turn the data into a CSV and then read the CSV.
 So you need to do it again when you read in the CSV-file.
 - The column named Unnamed: 24 acually do not have a name, it was just empty in the CodeSum column when the dummies were greated.